-rable of Gairmany of Cylachice

-Level of

-Key Questions Evidence Conclusions
+Table 3.
+Summary of evidence Level of Key Questions Conclusions Efficacy 1A.

-Efficacy

-1A.
 In head-to-head comparisons, has one or more long-acting opioid been shown to be superior to other long-acting opioids in reducing pain and improving functional outcomes when used for treatment of adults with chronic noncancer pain?
 POOR Most long-acting opioids have not been compared directly in clinical trials.
-Two trials directly compared one long-acting opioid to another.
+Three trials directly compared one long-acting opioid to another.
 One poor-quality study (lack of blinding, high proportion of patients on study drug prior to entry, high loss to follow-up) directly compared one long-acting opioid (transdermal fentanyl) to another (morphine).
-One fair-quality study compared different long-acting formulations (once- or twice-daily) of morphine, found no significant differences in pain control and a significant difference for one of seven measures of sleep quality using once-daily morphine in the a.m., but not p.m.
-Update March 2003: One small (n=18) fair-quality head-to-head trial of transdermal fentanyl vs. long-acting oral morphine found no differences in efficacy.
+One fair-quality study comparing different long-acting formulations (once- or twice-daily) and administration times (a.m. or p.m.) of morphine, found no significant differences in pain control and a significant difference for only one of seven measures of sleep quality using once-daily morphine in the a.m.
+One small (n=18), fair-quality head-to-head trial of transdermal fentanyl vs. long-acting oral morphine in patients with chronic pancreatitis found no differences in efficacy.
 There is insufficient evidence from head-to-head comparison studies to suggest that one long-acting opioid is superior to another in terms of efficacy in adult patients with chronic non-cancer pain.
+No new head-to-head trials were found for update #2.
 1B.
 In trials comparing long-acting opioids to other types of drugs or to placebo, is there a pattern to suggest that one long-acting opioid is more effective than another?
 POOR Fourteen trials compare long-acting opioids to other types of drugs or to placebo.
 They are too heterogeneous and of insufficiently high quality to compare the efficacy of long acting opioids.
 There is insufficient evidence to suggest that one long-acting opioid is superior to another in terms of efficacy in adult patients with chronic non-cancer pain.
+One good-quality trial of long-acting oxycodone versus placebo in patients with diabetic neuropathy was found for update #2.
+It found long-acting oxycodone superior to placebo for measures of pain relief and sleep quality, but did not provide additional evidence regarding comparative efficacy of different long-acting opioids.
 1C.
 Have long-acting opioids been shown to be superior to short-acting opioids in reducing pain and improving functional outcomes when used for treatment in adults with chronic non-cancer pain?
 POOR Seven fair-quality trials directly compare the efficacy of long- and short-acting opioids in patients with chronic non-cancer pain.
 These trials were highly heterogeneous, in terms of study design, patient populations, interventions, and outcomes assessed.
 There is insufficient evidence to suggest superior efficacy of long-acting opioids as a class compared to short-acting opioids in adults with chronic non-cancer pain.
 Three of the trials compare long-acting oxycodone to short-acting oxycodone and were more homogeneous.
 None found differences in clinical efficacy.
-There is fair evidence to suggest that long-acting oxycodone and short-acting oyxcodone are equally effective for pain control in adult patients with chronic non-cancer pain.
+There is fair evidence to suggest that long-acting oxycodone and short-acting oxycodone are equally effective for pain control in adult patients with chronic non-cancer pain.
+No new trials were found for update #2.